 Commercial Fishing and Seafood Dealer Permits

 To assist fishermen and others in the seafood industry during the public health emergency posed by COVID-19, DMF has implemented the following measure;

-- any un-renewed 2019 commercial fishing and seafood dealer permits will be considered valid through April 30, 2020.
+- any un-renewed 2020 commercial fishing and seafood dealer permits will be considered valid through February 28, 2021.
+Click here for advisory.

 Permit renewals and new permit applications should be mailed in to DMF's Boston office and staff will process them as soon as possible.